 It’s possible to walk along the coast on the E4 path (the total hike can be from 2 to 4 hours, depending on your pace).

-You can also make this road shorter by driving from Chora Sfakion up to Anopolis, leave your car in this village, and then slowly walk down to Loutro.
+You can also make this road shorter by driving from Chora Sfakion up to Anopolis, leaving your car in this village, and then slowly walking down to Loutro.

 Pack enough water and sunscreen lotion, don’t forget a hat, comfy shoes, and add a walking pole if you need one.
 Of course, your camera must come with you!

 There are dozens of small waterfront hotels in Loutro, I’ve chosen to review here only the ones I’ve visited.
 But there are many more to check on Booking.com.